ucberkeley/savio-training-intro-2017/intro.md

 brc|ac_scsguest|paciorek|savio|1||||||||||||savio_debug,savio_normal|savio_normal||
 ```

 If you are part of a condo, you'll notice that you have *low-priority* access to certain partitions.
-For example I am part of the statistics cluster *co_stat*, which owns some Savio2 nodes and therefore I have normal access to those, but I can also burst beyond the condo and use other partitions at low-priority (see below).
+For example I am part of the statistics condo *co_stat*, which owns some Savio2 nodes and therefore I have normal access to those, but I can also burst beyond the condo and use other partitions at low-priority (see below).

 In contrast, through my FCA, I have access to the savio, savio2, and big memory partitions.